How to use webhooks?

 What do they look like?

 The Raw Content section in the screenshot above shows a portion of what data is send to your webhook URL for that particular event.
-You can also see sample payloads for various webhook event types inside your account by clicking the Docs button in the Webhooks Integration page.
+You can also see sample payloads for various webhook event types inside your account by clicking the Docs button in the Webhooks Integration page or in our Webhooks Developer Resource (just scroll down to the "Sample payloads" section there).

 To acknowledge that you received the webhook without any problem, your server should return a